apchenstu/mvsnerf/README.md

 # MVSNeRF
 ## [Project page](https://apchenstu.github.io/mvsnerf/) |  [Paper](https://arxiv.org/abs/2103.15595)
-This repository contains a pytorch lightning implementation for the paper: [MVSNeRF: Fast Generalizable Radiance Field Reconstruction from Multi-View Stereo](https://arxiv.org/abs/1911.11530).
+This repository contains a pytorch lightning implementation for the ICCV 2021 paper: [MVSNeRF: Fast Generalizable Radiance Field Reconstruction from Multi-View Stereo](https://arxiv.org/abs/1911.11530).
 Our work present a novel neural rendering approach that can efficiently reconstruct geometric and neural radiance fields for view synthesis, Moreover, if dense images are captured, our estimated radiance field representation can be easily fine-tuned; this leads to fast per-scene reconstruction.<br><br>

 ![Pipeline](configs/pipeline.png)